 B-corporations are companies that have proven themselves to have a clear positive impact on environmental, social or governance (ESG) issues.
-It’s a well respected certification that can immediately act as an identifier and proof point for ESG-conscious buyers.
-There is no minimum or maximum size of business that can apply and performing the impact assessment alone is free.
+It’s a well-respected certification that can immediately act as an identifier and proof point for ESG-conscious buyers.
+No minimum or maximum size of business can apply, and performing the impact assessment alone is free.

 Small changes, big difference

-Going green doesn’t have to happen all at once and it doesn’t mean revolutionising the way you do business.
+Going green doesn’t have to happen all at once; it doesn’t mean revolutionising how you do business.
 Even some of the smallest differences can have a big impact.
 To make your business more green, consider some of the following actions for your office:

-- Recycle – Starting a recycling initiative at work is a great way to introduce green thinking and start making a difference right away.
+- Recycle – Starting a recycling initiative at work is a great way to introduce green thinking and make a difference immediately.

-- Use eco-friendly products – These days, finding an environmentally friendly substitute for anything is getting easier and that’s especially true of cleaning supplies.
+- Use eco-friendly products – These days, finding an environmentally friendly substitute for anything is getting easier, especially for cleaning supplies.

 - Bring the green inside – Having live plants in the office doesn’t just spruce the place up – they also purify the air and generally improve well-being.

 - Green team days – Encourage your team to participate in local outdoor clean-up initiatives like beach, park or river cleans.
-Make it a bonding experience and organise a whole team awayday to take care of the planet!
+Make it a bonding experience and organise a whole team away to care for the planet!

-- Reduce paper waste – As we’ve been working from home for the majority of the past year, your business may have already started this without realising.
+- Reduce paper waste – As we’ve been working from home for most of the past year, your business may have already started this without realising it.
 Now it’s time to take a look at the places where paper is still being used and ask if there is another way.